Python Requests Library (Examples and Video)

-The Python requests library is used to make HTTP requests in Python.
+The Python requests library is an HTTP requests library in Python.

 Python Requests Example